felleg/felleg.gitlab.io-backup/content/posts/20210406-marionintendo-complete-works.md

 games, though there are some).
 "MarioNintendo" is simply the username I chose for myself when I was 10 years old!
 I retired the username in 2019 when this archive was made available to all.

+One thing I am particularly proud of is how comprehensive this archive is.
+The `README.md` is full of interesting information that would have easily been lost to time, including a song creation timeline.
+Each song also has an `aboutThisFile.txt` written to document everything I could think of regarding the song.
+This way, it will help newcomers which files were more important to me, or the community.

 Here is an example of a song I charted for the game:

 {{< youtube 5kxCaogcTyY >}}